-- (a) he or she has attained his or her 60^{th} birthday; or - (b) in the case of operations with more than one pilot, he or she has attained his or her 65th birthday.
+- (a) he or she has attained his or her 60th birthday; or - (b) in the case of operations with more than one pilot, he or she has attained his or her 65th birthday.

-(2) A person shall not perform the duties of a pilot in command or co-pilot of a multi-crew aircraft engaged in international commercial air transport operations where he or she has attained his or her 65^{th} birthday and the other pilot has attained his or her 60^{th} birthday.
+(2) A person shall not perform the duties of a PIC or co-pilot of a multi-crew aircraft engaged in international commercial air transport operations where he or she has attained his or her 65^{th} birthday and the other pilot has attained his or her 60^{th} birthday.